 - Students, faculty, and staff will be notified via email of a student’s death.
 Those emails typically contain information about how to access support in their grieving.

 - Parents/family members of the student body will be notified via email of a student’s death.
 NOTE: out of respect for the family of the deceased student and in keeping with medical privacy laws, the University will not disclose the cause of death without the permission of the deceased student’s family.
-Please know that in the case of a death related to a communicable disease, if a student does not receive an individual email, text message, or phone call requesting a screening from the Student Health Service, the student is not known to be at risk.
+Please know that in the case of a death related to a communicable disease, if a student does not receive an individual email, text message, or phone call requesting a screening from the Student Health Service and/or the Forsyth County Health Department, the student is not known to be at risk.